pappastech/modoboa-installer-centos9stream/README.rst

 |travis| |codecov|

-An installer which deploy a complete mail server based on Modoboa.
+An installer which deploys a complete mail server based on Modoboa.

 .. warning::